-The unique logo even got the attention of Coca-Cola, who recruited Long to design a logo for their company following the Apple logo unveiling.
+The unique logo even got the attention of Coca-Cola, who recruited Long to design a logo for their company following the unveiling of the logo of Apple.

 What made it successful?

-When analyzing the history of a logo, it’s important to think about what made it successful.
+Considering the Apple history timeline, it’s crucial to think about what made it successful.
 It may be impossible to know exactly what factor was the most influential in helping the company find success.
-But there are some common factors we can analyze regarding the Apple logo.
+But there are some common factors we can analyze regarding the company’s logo.

-1. Consistency– Consistency is the key to creating a logo that lasts.
-This is a part of the branding of a company, and it’s essential that the logo become an integral part of the brand itself.
-Steve Jobs was able to do this by showing the Apple logo often through all of the rollouts of products he advertised and the degree of “hype” that he put out on every product before its launch.
+Consistency is the key to creating a logo that lasts.
+This is a part of the branding of a company, and it’s essential that the logo becomes an integral part of the brand itself.
+Steve Jobs was able to do this by showing the logo often through all of the rollouts of products he advertised and the degree of “hype” that he put out on every product before its launch.

-3. Intrigue– There is a bit of mystery and intrigue with the apple, as well.
+There is a bit of mystery and intrigue with the apple, as well.
 When someone sees it initially, they are immediately drawn to the bitten out section.
 They may wonder who took the bite out of the apple, why they felt compelled to do so, and how the bite of the apple symbolizes the brand.
 The quest to find the meaning of Apple logo, has made it so baffling.

-Once someone uses the Apple products, they make the connection.
-They start to understand why the Apple logo is so useful.
+Once someone uses Apple products, they make the connection.
+They start to understand why the logo of that particular brand is so useful.
 The apple itself symbolizes something that you want to bite into, and the bite indicates the indulgence of the greatness that you get when you consume the brand.

-4. Connection to founder– The Apple logo also has a strong connection to the founder, Steve Jobs.
-As explained before, Jobs and Wozniak, his business partner, created the Apple logo based on a story Jobs referred to as “his childhood story,” as someone who came up from nothing and created an empire, as well as the idea of the “forbidden fruit.”
+The logo design also has a strong connection to the founder, Steve Jobs.
+As explained before, Jobs and Wozniak, his business partner, created the logo based on a story Jobs referred to as “his childhood story,” as someone who came up from nothing and created an empire, as well as the idea of the “forbidden fruit.”
 Since Jobs related to his company identity and logo, he reinforced it and made the connection stronger.

 The presence of the entrepreneur and leader of a company should be present as much as possible with their logo as they build their brand.
 Jobs did a great job of immersing himself in his brand, and to this day, though Jobs died in 2011, people automatically see the face of Steve Jobs in every product Apple sells.